BT-WD/furbook-profile-page/README.md

 <img src={pic} class="pic" />
 ```

-We will discuss how to import pictures into a React project in the next lecture, but for now this should do the trick.

 #### 3. The About Me Section
 While the file for the about me component has been created, there is very little code provided.